opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 :::caution[Note]
 If `WITH HEADERS` is specified manually:
-- Kuzu will throw an exception if the given number of columns in `WITH HEADERS` does not the match number of columns in the file.
+- CypherDB will throw an exception if the given number of columns in `WITH HEADERS` does not the match number of columns in the file.
-- Kuzu will always try to cast to the type specified header.
+- CypherDB will always try to cast to the type specified header.
 An exception will be thrown if the casting operation fails.
 :::